andrescorrada/IntroductionToAlgebraicEvaluation/TheForgottenRadicalEmpiricismOfRegnault.md

          alt="Table comparing thermometers."
          height="400">
     <figcaption>
-    Figure Caption: <b>Regnault's intuition is that we should ensemble the opinions of noisy judges to estimate their error.</b>
+    <b>Regnault's intuition is that we should ensemble the
+    opinions of noisy judges to estimate their error.</b>
     </figcaption>
 </figure>